ukahoot/ukahoot/README.md

  - No analytics tracking (the original client sends analytics data)

 Visit [ukahoot.it](http://ukahoot.it/) to start using ukahoot.<br>
+Directory tree:
-Technical documentation can be found in the `ukahoot/` directory,
+- Technical documentation on the client can be found in the `ukahoot/` directory.
+- The source for the current ukahoot token server is located in the `TokenServer/` directory
+- The token server re written in C (currently incomplete) is located in the `token_server/` directory